eml10n/digisecdirectory/content/en/tools/mattermost.md

   - Collaborative Chat
 date: 2023-02-04T21:57:35.157Z
 ---
-Zulip is an open-source collaborative chat for teams.
+Mattermost is an open-source collaborative chat for teams.